-EN 255 - Introduction to Postcolonial Literature

-This course introduces students to the development of postcolonial literature as a genre that emerged following the end of the British Empire.
+EN 255 - Introduction to Postcolonial Literature This course introduces students to the development of postcolonial literature as a genre that emerged following the end of the British Empire.
 It covers a range of periods and geographies: from 1947, when the British left India, to post 1960s, when they left Africa.
 It has now been expanded to include modern Empires such as the former Soviet republics, Latin America, and Ireland.
 The course includes contemporary Indian, African, and Caribbean literature as well as select canonical texts that can be read from a postcolonial perspective.

-Note: Meets Aesthetic and Creative Engagement Learning Outcome (AEST) and the Citizenship Learning Outcome (CITZ)
+Note: Meets Aesthetic and Creative Engagement Learning Outcome (AEST) and the Citizenship Learning Outcome (CITZ) Four credits.

 EN 261 - Beginning Acting

 This course offers students an introduction to the basic vocal and physical techniques of acting with emphasis on the development of technical skills and the emotional and intellectual resources required in acting.
 Improvisations and theatre games are used extensively.
 Formal acting is explored through monologue and duet acting scenes.
 Cross-listed as FAS 261.

+Four credits.
-EN 262 - Beginning Directing

-This course offers students an instruction and practical experience in the art of staging plays.
+EN 262 - Beginning Directing This course offers students an instruction and practical experience in the art of staging plays.
 Selection of materials, script analysis, casting, blocking, rehearsal procedure, and techniques of communication with the actor are explored.
 Directing methods are examined in a major scene prepared for presentation to the class.
 Cross-listed as FAS 262.
+Note: Meets Aesthetic and Creative Engagement Learning Outcome (AEST) Four credits.